NitinMoturu72/Personal-Site/README.md

 # Personal-Site
 The website is built using HTML, CSS, and Bootstrap for responsive design.

-# Nitin S. Moturu - Personal Website
+# Nitin Moturu - Personal Website

 This repository contains the source code for Nitin S. Moturu's personal website.
 The website is designed to showcase Nitin's professional skills.
 It also includes a contact section for visitors to get in touch.